 You can also use water and and a paintbrush to trace over letters on a piece of colored paper or a blackboard.

-Hope you guys enjoy trying these activities out with your kids.
+I hope you guys enjoy trying these activities out with your kids.
+It doesn’t have to be difficult or time consuming to teach your child their letters.
 They won’t even realize they are learning!
 If you want to find out more about how to support your child’s reading success, check out my post Ultimate Guide to Teaching Phonics.